Architectural History

 As a result of many neighborhood meetings and residents working with the city on the final conservation plan, on November 13, 2002, Greenland Hills became the 9th Conservation District of Dallas, TX.
 “M Streets Conservation District” addresses the look and feel of the Greenland Hills neighborhood.
 It addresses the work of remodeling and new construction of all 6 of the architectural styles that were originally built in Greenland Hills.

-Those 6 styles are: Craftsmen, Spanish Eclectic, Neo Classical, Minimal Traditional, Ranch and Tudor Revival.
-It also addresses the later style identified as Contemporary to also preserve the look and feel of those homes and properties which were added in the later part of the last century.
+Those 6 styles are Craftsmen, Spanish Eclectic, Neo-Colonial, Minimal Traditional, Ranch, and Tudor Revival.
+Also addressed is the later style identified as Contemporary preserving the look and feel of those homes and properties that were added in the later part of the last century.

 This is default text for notification bar